The DNA of Greenway Group: Our Legacy

 Under Lisa’s leadership, the Greenway Group consultant team has expanded from Atlanta and Denver to Boston, New York, Mexico City, and opened the Greenway Group corporate retreat and HQ at the Broadmoor in Colorado Springs.
 More recently, the firm has added unprecedented analytical, M&A, and financial transaction execution strength with the acquisition of a corporate finance team under the leadership of David Henry, Chairman and Partner.

-The Greenway story began in 1993, when Jim Cramer, founded Greenway Group, as a management consulting firm in Washington, DC after serving as the Executive Director/ CEO of the American Institute of Architects.
+Jim founded Greenway Group in 1993 as a management consulting firm to architecture and design based firms after serving as the Executive Director/ CEO of the American Institute of Architects.
 At about the same time Jim met Dr. Jonas Salk who became one of the early clients of Greenway Group.
 They had a lot to talk about.
 The fascination Dr. Salk had with architecture was ignited by his work with Louis Kahn on the design of the Salk Institute in La Jolla, CA. Dr. Salk’s perception of organic evolution in the biological world and the correlation it had to the evolution of business enterprises captured both men’s imagination and sparked lively conversations.

 Thus it was that Greenway Group founded the Design Futures Council.
 Invitations for programs and sharing of ideas came from the American Institute of Architects, the Consulting Engineers Council, the Industrial Designers Society of America, the Aga Khan Trust for Culture, the World Futures Society, the International Interior Design Association, the American Society of Interior Designers, the Design-Build Institute, and many colleges and universities.